Eric Salzman

 Eric Salzman (September 8, 1933 – November 12, 2017) was an American composer, scholar, author, impresario, music critic, and record producer.
-He is known for advancing the concept of "New Music Theater" (in his compositions and his large body of writing) as an independent art form differing in scope, both economically and aesthetically, from grand opera and contemporary popular musicals.
+He is best known for his contributions to 'New Music Theater,' a concept he advanced through both his compositions and writings.
+He established it as an independent art form, distinct from grand opera and popular musicals, both aesthetically and economically.
 He co-founded the American Music Theater Festival and was, at the time of his death in 2017, Composer-in-Residence at the Center for Contemporary Opera.